Run the Road

 Run the Road is a series of compilations released on 679 Recordings and Vice.
-It is intended to showcase a wide variety of grime artists from the genre such as Dizzee Rascal, Wiley and Kano.
+It was intended to showcase a wide variety of grime artists from the genre such as Dizzee Rascal, Wiley and Kano.

+It was reviewed in The New York Times as well as the British mainstream media, and was celebrated with a live show at Rothko nightclub in New York with D Double E, Ears and Jammer performing.
 According to RWD Magazine deputy editor Danny Walker, the first edition sold more than 20,000 copies.